 This brown paper is useful for practicing painting too.
 This is a thicker paper than brown crafting paper so it is a bit better at protecting surfaces.

-I pour out some gesso onto the canvas or onto a piece of palette paper and brush it on the canvas.
-I stroke it on in one direction aka horizontally.
+Pour out some gesso onto the canvas or onto a piece of palette paper and brush it on the canvas.
+Begin by stroking it on in one direction aka horizontally.
 Don’t get it too thick.
 Thinner layers are better and won’t crack.
 You can see me do this in the video.

 Make sure to clean up any drips along the edges but don’t worry about really covering the edges.
 Just catch any drips.
 The edges are not important to get gessoed.

-Some of the canvases I will paint the sides also instead of framing them so I don’t want any paint drips there.
+Some of the canvases I will paint the sides with the design also instead of framing them so I don’t want any paint drips there.

 Let the first coat dry well.
-Then paint on another coat going in the vertical direction.
+Once it has dried paint on another coat going in the vertical direction.
 Again, keep it smooth.
 You don’t want heavy ridges or brush strokes showing when it dries.

 Let the second coat dry.
-If you feel the need you can lightly sand it with a piece of brown paper folded around a sanding sponge but I don’t find it necessary.
+If you feel the need you can lightly sand it with a piece of brown paper folded around a sanding sponge but I don’t find it necessary with Art Alternatives and Golden brand gessoes.

 Now you should be ready to paint.

 Many times I will gesso more than one canvas at a time.
 I lay them out, put on some music and just paint on the gesso.
-I use a fan to speed up drying.
+Sometimes you can use a fan to speed up drying.

-In some of my painting tutorials I share how to use background color instead of priming with gesso and I always will tell you when that is the case in the lesson.
+In some of my painting tutorials, I share how to use a background color instead of priming with gesso and I always will tell you when that is the case in the lesson.
+But still, it is better, in the long run, to add the additional layers of gesso to even to professional level canvas.

 Happy Painting!